Rattanakosin Kingdom (1782–1932): United States

-Townsend Harris, on his way to Japan, arrived in Siam in April 1856 on San Jacinto to conclude a new treaty.
+Townsend Harris, on his way to Japan, arrived in Siam in April 1856 on USS San Jacinto to conclude a new treaty.
 Arrival of Harris was at the same time when the British Harry Parkes had been negotiating supplementary terms of Bowring Treaty.
 Reception of the American envoy was delayed to due Siamese court preventing the British and the American to meet and join efforts to demand further concessions.
 Harris presented gifts from President Franklin Pierce to Siamese court and asserted to Vice-King Pinklao that the United States "had no territory in the East and desired none".
 Siamese Harris Treaty, based on Bowring Treaty and signed in May 1856, granted similar rights to the Americans including low tariff and extraterritoriality.
 Stephen Matoon was hired as the first American consul in Bangkok.
 Compared to the British and the French, the United States had little interest in Siam.
 J.H.
 Chandler succeeded as American consul in Bangkok in 1859.
 King Mongkut sent a letter to President Abraham Lincoln in 1861, suggesting that Siam would gift elephants to be beasts of burden, in which President Lincoln politely declined, stating that "steam has been our best and most efficient agent of transportation in internal commerce".
+In 1879, former US President Ulysses S. Grant travelled to Bangkok and met with King Rama V, the first time a US President visited Thailand.